-In a WebMD article, a key to this eating plan being successful to rev up your metabolism and supercharge your weight loss is a two-pronged approach.
-It focuses on these two strategies:
+In a WebMD article, a key to this eating plan being successful to rev up your metabolism and supercharge your weight loss is a multi-pronged approach.
+It focuses on these strategies:

-- keeping blood sugar from dropping or spiking
+- keep blood sugar from dropping or spiking

 However, after five hours without food, your blood glucose levels can plummet, since by this time your last meal will have been fully digested, which can force you to eat more than you should to replenish lost energy to fuel the body and brain.

-By eating six smaller healthy meals every three hours, this keep your blood sugar levels stabilized so you don’t feel hungry in between meals, allows your body to efficiently utilize the food for energy, and prevents excess food from being stored in the body as fat, which leads to weight gain.
+By eating six smaller healthy meals every three hours, this keep your blood sugar levels stabilized.
+You generally won’t feel hungry in between meals, which allows your body to efficiently utilize the food for energy.
+This prevents excess food from being stored in the body as fat, which leads to weight gain.

 Another consideration when trying to lose weight is how many calories are consumed per meal, and per day.
 For this reason, since you are consuming up to six meals per day, you want to focus on consuming lower caloric food to ensure you consume no more than 2,000 calories per day.

-Following a weight loss program with six meals a day to supercharge your metabolism is a good way to lose weight in the long run when done correctly.
+Following a metabolic meal plan with six meals a day to supercharge your metabolism is a good way to lose weight in the long run when done correctly.